 Whatever task you’re faced with, remember that the recruiter wants to see your process in action.
 Don’t take shortcuts just to get to a finished product; show them exactly how and why you make decisions.

-What should I bring with me to my UX design interview?
+3. What should you bring with you to your UX design interview?